Stochastic Halpern iteration in normed spaces and applications to reinforcement learning: The nonexpansive case

-\end{proof} The following result establishes the convergence rate for the expected residual of the Halpern iteration in the special case where $\beta_n = \frac{n}{n+1}$.
+The following result establishes a general convergence rate for the expected residual of the Halpern iteration in the special case where $\beta_n = \frac{n}{n+1}$.
 This stepsize is easy to handle and, more importantly, leads to optimal residual estimations in the noiseless case in the Hilbert setting, and near-optimal for general Banach spaces.
-Moreover, it is indeed possible to write a recursive scheme for the optimal choice of the stepsize $\beta_n$ as in the noiseless case (see \cite[Theorem 2]{contreras2023optimal} for precise details).
-Numerical experiences seem to show that the bounds improve only by a logarithmic factor.
-We left this intriguing question for future research.